OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Remove-ItemProperty.md

 ### None

-This cmdlet does not return any output.
+This cmdlet returns no output.

 ## NOTES

+PowerShell includes the following aliases for `Remove-ItemProperty`:

+- All platforms:
+  - `rp`

 - In the PowerShell Registry provider, registry values are considered to be properties of a registry key or subkey.
 You can use the **ItemProperty** cmdlets to manage these values.